 - Government agencies: Pediatricians may also work for agencies like the Centers for Disease Control and Prevention (CDC) or the National Institutes of Health (NIH).
 In these roles, they might conduct research or provide guidance on public health policies related to children’s health.

 Pediatricians work in various settings, and their expertise is highly valued in the healthcare industry.
 Whether working in a hospital, clinic, community health center, or other settings, they’re dedicated to providing compassionate and expert medical care to young patients.

 Should a 15-Year-Old Go to a Pediatrician?

 While 15-year-olds are technically considered adolescents, they can benefit greatly from seeing a pediatrician for their medical care.
-Pediatricians specialize in caring for children and young adults up to the age of 21, so they have expertise in adolescents’ unique health needs and developmental stages.
+Pediatricians specialize in caring for children and young adults up to age 21, so they have expertise in adolescents’ unique health needs and developmental stages.